In the last contribution, I showed the relationship as between the extended Euler Identity and the Type 2 Number System.

 However this in itself does not deal with the direct problem of how two results (that are contradictory from a Type 1 perspective) can arise.
 It is like asking someone to believe that now 1 + 1 = 3 (rather than the accepted result of 2) though perhaps even more ridiculous.

-The startling resolution of this problem is however provided through Type 2 appreciation (where one now appreciates through the logical structure of the 2nd rather than the 1st dimension).
+The startling resolution of this problem is however provided through Type 2 appreciation (where one now understands through the logical structure of the 2nd rather than the 1st dimension).

-Therefore to properly understand the Riemann Zeta Function (applying to both positive and negative values of the dimensional power s) requires a combination of both Type 1 and Type 2 Mathematics.
+Therefore to properly comprehend the Riemann Zeta Function (applying to both positive and negative values of the dimensional power s) one requires a combination of both Type 1 and Type 2 Mathematics.

 Indeed the important Riemann Functional Equation can then be correctly seen as showing the relationship as between Type 1 (quantitative) and Type 2 (qualitative) numerical values.

-The importance of this finding in turn for the Riemann Hypothesis is that it establishes the key condition for ensuring the consistency of both Type 1 and Type 2 mathematical understanding.
+The importance of this finding in turn for the Riemann Hypothesis is that it establishes the key condition for ensuring the consistency of both Type 1 and Type 2 mathematical interpretation.

-This then serves as the key axiom for the pursuit of the more comprehensive Type 3 Mathematics (where both quantitative and qualitative aspects continually interpenetrate in interpretation).
+This then serves as the key axiom for the pursuit of the more comprehensive Type 3 Mathematics (where both quantitative and qualitative aspects continually interpenetrate in understanding).

 Of course this finding thereby removes the possibility of proving the Riemann Hypothesis within the accepted Type 1 mathematical interpretation.